Overview and setup

 }

-Those scripts give you a common way to run and check both versions, even when the code was produced by different tools.
+Those scripts give you a common way to run and check both versions.
+That matters even when the code was produced by different tools.

 Main links

-Now we can start with the most familiar workflow: ask a chat application to write the Snake game and move the answer into a local React project.
+Start with the most familiar workflow by asking a chat application to write Snake.
+Then move the answer into a local React project.